-The table below demonstrates the Pillars and Strategic Actions of the CSP that this Asset Management Plan will support Council to deliver.
+The Pillars and Strategic Actions of the CSP that this Asset Management Plan will support Council to deliver are listed below.

-Strategic Pillars in the Draft Community Strategic Plan 2025- 2050 (CSP) Outcome Draft CSP Strategic Actions that the Parks & Open Spaces Asset Management Plan will support We all A diverse, 1.2.1 Recognise, protect, and share Parramatta's rich, diverse and evolving heritage and belong. inclusive and inspiring cit 1.5.1 Develop policy and planning mechanisms to support infrastructure, innovation and collaboration within Parramatta's creative and visitor economies. y1.5.2 Deliver, promote and advocate for investment in internationally recognised events, cultural tourism, night-time economy, music, sports and infrastructure.
-We put An 2.3.2 Prioritise community health in the design of our city and services, to ensure that people first equitable and socially connected city. people can live well throughout their lives.
+Strategic Outcome Pillars in the Draft Community Strategic Plan 2025-2050 (CSP) Draft CSP Strategic Actions that Roads Infrastructure Asset Management Plan will support We all belong ,1.2.1 Recognise, protect, and share Parramatta's rich, diverse and evolving inclusive and inspiring city. heritage and histories.1.4.1 Enable access to a diverse range of creative and cultural experiences, events and public domain activations, both day and night.
+2.3.2 Prioritise community health in the design of our city and services, to first socially connected city. ensure that people can live well throughout their lives.
 2.4.1 Plan and deliver an accessible City and services with universal design principles, so they can be enjoyed by all.
 2.4.2 Create and facilitate places and activities that support community safety.
 2.5.1 Deliver and maintain quality public open spaces and community facilities, providing shared spaces for people to play and connect.
-We nurture Α 4.1.1 Deliver a climate positive and resilient City through the planning, design, our environmen regenerative tand resilient city. econstruction and operation/management of our city. t4.1.2 Partner and plan to support our communities as they adapt to key shocks and stresses such a flooding, urban heat and bushfires.
-4.2.1 Protect, manage and regenerate our natural areas and ecological corridors both for their benefit, the community's enjoyment and the City's identity.
-4.2.3 Improve the functionality and environmental performance of our parks, sportsgrounds and recreational areas through open space improvements and green infrastructure planning.
+We nurture ou r A regenerative and 4.1.1 Deliver a climate positive and resilient City through the planning, design, environment resilient city. construction and operation/management of our city.
+4.1.2 Partner and plan to support our communities as they adapt to key shocks and stresses such a flooding, urban heat and bushfires.
+4.1.3 Promote low-carbon transportation options such as walking, biking and public transport through our integrated transport advocacy and planning.
 4.3.1 Ensure our streets, public spaces and waterways are clean and tidy, instilling a sense of civic pride.
 4.4.1 Protect, diversify and enhance tree canopy across the local government area.
 4.5.1 Deliver a continuous regional parkland spanning Global Parramatta from Lake Parramatta to Sydney Olympic Park.
 4.5.2 Deliver and advocate for a healthy, liveable and sustainable Parramatta River catchment to make the river swimmable again.
-We are A leading 5.1.3 Facilitate and advocate for the provision of First Nations spaces within the City. future- and 5.2.2 Leverage opportunities for continuous improvement, data, technology and focused - forward- innovative solutions for how we plan and manage our city. looking city .
+We are future -A leading and 5.1.3 Facilitate and advocate for the provision of First Nations spaces within focused forward-looking city. the City.
+5.2.2 Leverage opportunities for continuous improvement, data, technology and innovative solutions for how we plan and manage our city.
 5.3.1 Deliver ethical city leadership and responsible financial management that reflects community needs and aspirations.
-5.3.2 Collaborate with all levels of government and non-government agencies to support sound strategic planning for the city 5.4.1 Provide high-quality customer service and effective communication to our community
+5.3.2 Collaborate with all levels of government and non-government agencies to support sound strategic planning for the city 5.4.1 Provide high-quality customer service and effective communication to our community 5.6.1 Deliver and advocate for best practice public and active transport that connects Greater Sydney and supports our city's economic productivity.
+5.6.2 Advocate for and deliver integrated transport solutions which enable seamless travel for all users across our city, while reducing road congestion